How to read the labeling of cosmetic products?

-One of the best ways to understand what we are applying to our hair is to be able to correctly interpret the labeling of our cosmetics, today we are going to explain a little bit how to do it in a simple way.
+One of the best ways to understand what we are applying to our hair is to be able to correctly interpret the labeling of our cosmetics.
+Knowing how to read cosmetic labels is key to choose products that really suit our needs and avoid surprises.
+Today we are going to explain how to do it in a simple way.

 Before we start talking about the labeling of cosmetic products, let's define exactly what we mean by cosmetic.